CODEJIN/HNet_on_Tensorflow/README.md

 For using, it need to install several modules on Python 3.x.

-1. Tensorflow
+# 1. Tensorflow

-#GPU
+GPU
 pip install tensorflow-gpu

-#CPU only
+CPU only
 pip install tensorflow

-2. Matplotlib
+# 2. Matplotlib

 pip install matplotlib